garrandall/popular-music-data/tracks/better-off-alone-alice-deejay.md

 Do you think you're better off alone?

-Talk to me, oooh, talk to me
+Talk to me, ohtalk to me
-Talk to me, oooh, talk to me
+Talk to me, ohtalk to me
 Talk to me